fakita1/zsurvive/README.md

 * Please make sure to complete all missing information such as bot token.
 3. Install dependencies running `npm install` inside the project directory (first use the `cd {path}` command if necessary).
 4. Start the bot using PM2 and the watch.json file included in the project (`pm2 start watch.json`).
 If on windows, you can create a file called start.bat that contains this command.

-## Pull requests
-Feel free to make any pull request with bug fixes, new features or anything you would like!
-You are also welcome to discuss any idea with us in our [Discord server](https://discord.gg/asdcd7F).